ten7/handbook.ten7.com/_pages/05_howwedothings.md

 ### Flexible Hours

-We trust each other to put in somewhere between 32-40 hours per week, depending on the week — whether those hours are before the sun rises or after the kids have gone to bed.
+We trust each other to put in at least 32 hours per week — whether those hours are before the sun rises or after the kids have gone to bed.
 It’s not uncommon that a personal appointment runs long during the day, so you log a few evening hours.
 This is ok!
 We understand life happens.
 Do what you need to do, make sure you're meeting the 32 hour minimum as a full-time employee, and keep everyone apprised of your status on Slack.
 Please note: We all have different amounts of planned _billable_ hours depending on our role; please talk with your direct manager if you're unclear on your number of planned hours.

 ### Side Jobs